How to submit a book proposal

-If you would like to submit a proposal, you can do so by downloading our publishing proposal guidelines, following them in preparing your proposal, and then sending it to the correct commissioning editor for the subject area.
-You may also wish to consult our style guidelines whilst preparing your proposal.
+If you would like to submit a proposal, you can do so by downloading our proposal guidelines, following them in preparing your proposal, and then sending it to the correct commissioning editor for the subject area.
+You may also wish to consult our house style guidelines whilst preparing your proposal.

 Please do not send entire manuscripts in the first instance; we prefer to see one or two sample chapters and a detailed outline of the project.